Greg-Court/azure-tf-tshoot-vm/README.md

   os_type   = "linux"  # windows or linux
 }
 ```

+Note: No provider definition is required in your root module.
+The above code block is the complete configuration needed.

 ### Complete Configuration Example
 Here's an example showing all available customization options: